reactive-python/reactpy/docs/src/learn/start-a-new-react-project.md

 ## External Backends

+!!! warning "Pitfall"

+    _External_ backends have ReactPy support, but have significantly different installation and configuration instructions than _built-in_ backends.

+    Make sure to follow the configuration guide for your chosen _external_ backend.

 ### Django

 [Django](https://www.djangoproject.com/) is a full-featured web framework that provides a batteries-included approach to web development.
 It includes features such as ORM, templating, authentication, and authorization.
 Django is a good choice for large and complex web applications.